Snehatojo/techwriting/README.md

 - Technical Writer HQ-[Certified Technical Writer](https://technicalwriterhq.com/technical-writing-certification/)
 - Coursera-[Writing in the Sciences](https://www.coursera.org/learn/sciwrite)

-Along with these, you can consider taking some LinkedIn Learning courses as well as they would help build theoretical knowledge about the concepts in technical Writing.
+Along with these, you may want to take some LinkedIn Learning courses, as they would help build theoretical knowledge about the concepts in technical Writing.
 They would also show up on your profile and amplify your credentials.
 ## Essential Tools in Technical Writing
 Most organizations look for candidates with tool proficiency in Publishing, Authoring, Screen Capture, Version control, Image Editing, Video Editing, and Spell check.
 Below is a list of tools popularly used for technical writing.
 ### Advanced Writing Tools